 - How do I open a donor-advised fund?

-You can initiate the process by completing and returning a donor-advised fund application form to the foundation’s Advancement team.
+You can initiate the process by completing and returning a donor-advised fund application form to the foundation’s Philanthropy team.

 The minimum contribution needed to establish a donor-advised fund is $10,000, which can be made in cash, stocks, and a variety of other assets that your banker, broker, or financial advisor may transfer directly to the foundation at your request.

 You may receive a charitable deduction for the full amount of the gift in the year of the contributions, subject to appropriate tax deduction limitations.
 You can make additional contributions to the fund in any amount at any time.
 Others can also contribute to your fund, perhaps to mark a special occasion or support a special project that interests you.